Cost-saving initiatives in business can help offset rising expenses or falling profits.

 12. Track Tax-Deductible Expenses

 Certain business expenses can be deducted from your taxes.
-Make sure that you track your expenses carefully so that you can claim deductions you are eligible for.
-Automated business expense report tracking software such as Zoho Expense can assist you with this process.
+Make sure to track your expenses carefully so you can claim deductions for which you’re eligible.
+Automated business expense report tracking software can assist you with this process.

 The IRS provides a guide to deducting business expenses.
 Consult your tax professional for detailed guidance.